Building blocks for the Future

 African Revival is going from strength to strength.
-While continuing to support our current programmes, we have a number of exciting new programmes in the pipeline:
+While continuing to support our current programmes, we have a number of exciting new programmes being implemented and more in the pipeline:

 Girls and Sanitation